Research output per year

 Samuel Alexander Building S.1.35

 I was educated at the Universities of Amsterdam (MA), London (Warburg Institute, MA), and Oxford (D.Phil.).
 Before joining the University of Manchester in September 2014, I was a Research Associate and Leverhulme Early Career Fellow at Newcastle University and a Lecturer at Northumbria University in Newcastle.
 My research has been funded by the AHRC, the British Academy, the Leverhulme Trust, and the Netherlands Ministry of Education, Culture, and Science, and I have held Fellowships at the Folger Shakespeare Library, the Newberry Library, the Huntington Library, the Houghton Library at Harvard, and the Herzog August Bibliothek Wolfenbüttel.
-I am an Associate Editor of the MHRA Tudor & Stuart Translations series and serve on the Board of Advisors of Renaissance Studies (2020-25).
+I am a Co-Editor of the Bulletin of the John Rylands Library, an Associate Editor of the MHRA Tudor & Stuart Translations series, and serve on the Board of Advisors of Renaissance Studies (2020-25).

-My recently completed monograph, Classical Translation and the Culture of Counsel in Tudor England, reveals how sixteenth-century translators of ancient Greek and Roman history, oratory, and moral philosophy presented themselves as counsellors to monarchs, nobles, and other leaders of the commonwealth and intervened in some of the most significant political developments and debates of the Tudor period, from Henry VIII's divorce to the Armada and from controversies over military intervention in support of Protestantism on the Continent to political ideas about freedom and democracy.
+My monograph, Antiquity Made Present in Reformation England: Classical Translation and the Politics of Counsel, 1530-1580 (CUP, forthcoming), reveals how sixteenth-century translators of ancient Greek and Roman history, oratory, and moral philosophy presented themselves as counsellors to monarchs, nobles, and other leaders of the commonwealth and intervened in some of the most significant political developments and debates of the Tudor period, from Henry VIII's divorce to the Armada and from controversies over military intervention in support of Protestantism on the Continent to political ideas about freedom and democracy.

 Research output: Book/Report › Scholarly edition › peer-review